ckormanyos/real-time-cpp/code_snippets/readme.md

 ## Code Snippets

+The code snippets are organized according to chapter and section.

 Each code snippet in intended to be a complete standalone C++ project that compiles and runs on a PC.
 The code snippets correspond to individual code samples in the